We are very excited to share that The Tuesday Company has acquired VoteWithMe.

 I would not have wanted Hillary’s team to confront bots and fake news with their own, and this is not the answer for the Democrats moving forward.
 Republicans have always focused their campaigns on advertisements over the airwaves, so it made sense for the new frontier of Republican campaigning to be attack ads online.
 For decades, Democrats have won elections by harnessing the power of their volunteers through door-to-door canvassing and grassroots movements.
 The time has come for Democrats to bring their strengths online.

-Maybe this world is new to you; maybe you manage a small campaign and are looking for an edge; maybe you ran a successful digital organizing campaign at a local level and are trying to figure out how to scale your work to a statewide election.
+Maybe this world is new to you; maybe you manage an advocacy organization and are looking for an edge; maybe you ran a successful digital organizing campaign at a local level and are trying to figure out how to scale your work to a statewide election.
 (If so – congrats on the promotion!)